Collection Agency Valuation

 Collection Agency Business Valuation Calculator & Exit Planning Built for Collection Company Owners

-Collection agencies with clean compliance records, diversified client books, and strong liquidation rates trade at 5x-10x EBITDA.
-YourExitValue tracks the compliance and performance metrics that acquirers use to price agency transactions.
+Collection agencies with clean compliance records and diversified clients trade at 5x-10x EBITDA.
+YourExitValue tracks the compliance history, liquidation performance, and technology platform buyers use to price acquisitions.

 ★★★★★1,000+ Business Owners Have Joined YourExitValue.com